databricks-solutions/caspers-kitchens/README.md

 ### 2. Run individual stages

-You can also run only specific stages of Casper’s.
-Databricks Asset Bundles (`--only`) execute exactly the tasks you list, so if a stage depends on others, you’ll need to include them too.
+You can also run only specific stages of Casper's.
+Databricks Asset Bundles (`--only`) execute exactly the tasks you list, so if a stage depends on others, you'll need to include them too.
 To simplify this, load the helper that resolves dependencies automatically:

 ```bash
 source <(python utils/resolve_tasks.py)